Former Seattle Impact indoor soccer team owner Dion Earl blasts ‘lies’ of female accusers at sexual assault trial

 “My wife wanted to fire the dance team – we’d had enough drama,’’ Earl testified.
 “When they caught wind that my wife was going to fire the dance team, that’s when they wrote the letter of resignation.’’

-The King County Sherriff’s Office investigated but prosecutors opted not to press charges.
+The King County Sheriff’s Office investigated but prosecutors opted not to press charges.

 But since his Arizona arrest, Kirkland police reopened an investigation into an alleged 2009 rape of a massage parlor attendant — initially closed due to a lack of evidence — and Earl has now been charged in that case.
 He’s also been indicted for orchestrating a $1.3 million federal tax-fraud scheme involving the Impact and his other businesses.